jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/2- Elixir Basics.md

         'hello universe'
 ```

 For the purposes of this book we'll be using double-quoted strings (sometimes called Binaries).
-Single-quoted strings (sometimes called Char Lists) are mostly used when interfacing with old Elixir libraries.
+Single-quoted strings (sometimes called Char Lists) are mostly used when interfacing with old Erlang libraries.

 ---